 Article 23 license

 We offer an ‘all-in-one’ Dutch VAT return service for businesses that want to outsource their VAT compliance obligations.
-This allows companies to focus on their main business activities rather than dealing with multiple tax authorities, Netherlands VAT return and unpredictable costs.
+This allows companies to focus on their main business activities rather than dealing with multiple tax authorities, Netherlands VAT returns, and unpredictable costs.

-As a single point‐of‐contact, our dedicated and experienced team will be able take care of your Holland VAT return whilst still giving you full control and visibility during the entire process.
+As a single point‐of‐contact, our dedicated and experienced team will be able to take care of your Holland VAT return whilst still giving you full control and visibility during the entire process.

 Applying for VAT registrations in foreign countries means understanding the requirements of the local tax authority.
 In addition, the application process is often required to be completed in a foreign language.
-Instead of having to manage numerous applications, businesses are able to rely on a single point‐of‐contact to take care of the entire process.
+Instead of having to manage numerous applications, businesses are able to rely on a single-point-of-contact to take care of the entire process.

 Our compliance team has vast experience with VAT registration procedures across Europe and beyond.
 This leads to the VAT registration process being more straightforward and more cost‐effective.